iokaravas/insomniac/README.md

 Please note that this is a personal side project I work on during my free time.
 I may use weird/uncommon ways of doing stuff just for learning purposes.
 As it stands though, the software is fully functional and I'm pushing only working prototypes.

-If you wish you can always drop me a line with suggestions/issues in [issues](https://github.com/iokaravas/insomniac/issues) at [@karavas](https://twitter.com/karavas).
+If you wish you can always drop me a line with suggestions/issues in [issues](https://github.com/iokaravas/insomniac/issues) or at [@karavas](https://twitter.com/karavas).

 ### Dependencies